AdaCore/ada-spark-rfcs/features/rfc-oop-destructors.rst

 - If a type has an explicit destructor, it is first called.
-- If a type has components hierarchy, wether or not it has an explicit destructor, the destructor sequence is called on each components.
+- If a type has components hierarchy, wether or not it has an explicit destructor, the destructor sequence is called on each components, in reverse order of construction.
 - If a type is in a tagged hierarchy, wether or not it has an explicit destructor, the parent destructor sequence is called.